 The cost of wireless installation depends on several factors, including the size and layout of the building, the required signal strength, and whether there are any physical obstacles to overcome.
 Smaller premises may only require a basic WiFi setup.
 This is often very similar to what would be required for a typical residential home or apartment.

 To reach an outbuilding or external area, WiFi extenders may be needed to boost the signal.
 This can also increase the cost somewhat.
 Generally, the greater the distance to an outbuilding, the higher the cost usually is.
+When considering Distributed Antenna System (DAS) installation, professional consultation is advisable for optimal signal coverage and cost-effective solutions.

 Having said that, WiFi installation is relatively cost-effective overall, especially compared to wired networks that require lengthy cables.